Fill Out Our Limited Company Form

-Limited Company Formations UK
+Limited Company FAQs

 A limited company is a type of business structure where the liability of shareholders or members is limited to the amount they’ve invested or guaranteed to the company.
 This creates a legal separation between the business and its owners.